ICC Courses

 Upon the successful completion of this course, you (as a student) will be able to:

-1. Content Describe the basic scientific/technical principles of the featured cutting-edge fields/innovations; the kinds of human problems/challenges that these are meant to address; and the additional problems/challenges posed in and by their application.
+1. Describe the basic scientific/technical principles of the featured cutting-edge research/innovations; the kinds of human problems/challenges that these are meant to address; and the additional problems/challenges posed in and by their application.

-2. Interdisciplinary Describe and analyze connections between, three general classes of perspective on the challenges of innovation and application: scientific/technical, business, and humanistic/social scientific perspectives
+2. Describe and analyse connections between three general types of perspective on the challenges of innovation and application: scientific/technical, business, and humanistic/social scientific perspectives.

-3. Critical thinking Identify, critique, and evaluate ethical, financial, organizational, legal, social, and cultural components surrounding the application of technological innovations.
+3. Identify, critique, and evaluate ethical, financial, organizational, legal, social, and cultural components surrounding the application of technological innovations.

-4. Problem solving Identify and present possible innovations and solutions for their application that would achieve a consensual balance between scientific-business-social concerns.
+4. Identify and present possible innovations and solutions for their application that would achieve a consensual balance between scientific-business-social concerns.

-5. Team Collaborate effectively on project development in cross-disciplinary teams.
+5. Collaborate effectively on project development in cross-disciplinary teams.

 Course Content